 This flour is loaded with carbohydrate calories, so use in moderation as part of a healthy diet.
 Starch is the sole carbohydrate component of buckwheat, amounting to over 70% of its dry weight.
 A large portion of the starch comes from resistant starches.
 These starches resist digestion in the small intestine and ferments in the large intestine; serving as a prebiotic and feeding the good bacteria in our gut.

-Buckwheat flour is higher in protein, fiber, iron and is a great source of manganese, which is essential for bone health.
+Buckwheat flour is rich in protein, fiber, and iron and is a great source of manganese, which is essential for bone health.
 Buckwheat is considered a complete protein—it contains all 9 essential amino acids.

 It has a rich, nutty, slightly earthy flavor.